-- access to the relevant wholesale markets and products and management of wholesale energy trading and balancing - the amount of headroom the bidder has ie the degree to which they have already covered their liabilities (in terms of energy) for this winter and the rest of the year, and - their strategy to cover the new energy they will need to buy to cover the demand of Breeze's customers
+- access to working capital and any guarantees in place - access to the relevant wholesale markets and products and management of wholesale energy trading and balancing - the amount of headroom the bidder has ie the degree to which they have already covered their liabilities (in terms of energy) for this winter and the rest of the year, and - their strategy to cover the new energy they will need to buy to cover the demand of Hub Energy's customers

-We considered that British Gas provided a sufficient explanation of its capacity and capability to manage the purchasing requirements relating to Breeze's customers.
-In addition, British Gas have a history of adequate compliance with industry code requirements for gas transportation and electricity settlement and distribution, and smart metering.
+We considered that E.ON Next provided a sufficient explanation of its capacity and capability to manage the purchasing requirements relating to Hub Energy's customers.
+In addition, E.ON Next have a history of compliance with industry code requirements for gas transportation, electricity settlement and distribution, and smart metering.